Set up a development stack

 bash <(curl -sLS http://installer.getnitro.sh)

-The longest part of the install process is where Nitro downloads, builds, and initializes a virtual machine.
-It will prompt you for machine settings, where each time you can hit return to accept the default.
+The longest part of the install process is where Nitro downloads, builds, and sets itself up for the first time.
+It will prompt you for some settings, where each time you can enter a selection and often press return to accept the default.

-This is like creating a new computer just for web development, and if you’ve ever set up a VPS with a hosting provider that’s exactly what we’re doing in this step—but your PC is the data center and Multipass virtualizes the new machine.
+This is like creating a new computer just for web development, and if you’ve ever set up a VPS with a hosting provider that’s similar to what we’re doing in this step—but your PC is the data center and Nitro uses Docker to set up pieces for the development environment.

-nitro-dev, and a new configuration file for the machine stored at
+Once complete, you’ll have a configuration file stored at

 When we install Craft CMS, or any PHP application, the project files will rely on a web root for files that need to be publicly available on the internet.
 This is often named